 With the clutter removed you might be amazed at the outfit combinations you never noticed.
-Every time I go through this process I always find a new way to wear something or rediscover a favorite old piece.
+Every time I go through this process I always find a new way to wear something or rediscover an old favorite.

 To guide you, use your curated Pinterest boards and your lifestyle diagram.
 Try to recreate a few of the looks for each of your categories.
 You don’t need to completely copy it, just be inspired by some of the looks you pinned.

 A good tip to consider is to use Pinterest as a search engine.
 Say you have a pair of black jeans.
-Simple type “black jean outfits” into Pinterest and be amazed at how many ideas you’ll get.
+Simply type “black jean outfits” into Pinterest and be amazed at how many ideas you get.

 Write your shopping list.